rai-project/rai/README.md

 ```

-## Project Build Sepecification
+## Project Build Specification

 The `rai_build.yml` must exist in your project directory.
-In some cases you may not be able to execute certain builtin bash commands, in this senario the current workaround is to create a bash file and insert the commands you need to run.
+In some cases, you may not be able to execute certain builtin bash commands, in this scenario the current workaround is to create a bash file and insert the commands you need to run.
 You can then execute the bash script within `rai_build.yml`.

 The `rai_build.yml` is written as a [Yaml](http://yaml.org/) ([Spec](http://www.yaml.org/spec/1.2/spec.html)) file and has the following structure.